InverseTampere/qsm-fanni-matlab/README.md

 The distribution of leaf material on the QSM is controlled by the leaf area density distribution (LADD), leaf size by the leaf size distribution (LSD) and leaf orientation by the leaf orientation distribution (LOD).
 Furthermore, the position, orientation and length of the petioles connecting the leaves to the QSM are controlled by additional distributions.
 All of the mentioned distributions are Matlab functions with a fixed interface (certain inputs and outputs).
 Default functions are included by the user is encouraged to create their own.

 The program generates candidate leaves that are accepted to the final leaf cover if they do not intersect the with QSM geometry or any accepted leaves.
 If an intersection occurs the program tries to modify the leaf parameters (location, scale and/or orientation) with any number of user-customizable transformations, before finally discarding the candidate if intersections still persist.

+## Dependencies

+### QSMB and QSMBCylindrical

+Quantitative structure models (QSMs) are expected to be defined as objects of QSMB subclasses, such as QSMBCylindrical.
+These Matlab classes are part of the [QSM-Blocks](https://github.com/InverseTampere/qsm-blocks-matlab) repository.

+### CubeVoxelization

+Internally the leaf generation procedure relies on partitioning the space in to voxels.
+The CubeVoxelization class handles partitioning and related tasks.
+The CubeVoxelization class is part of the [QSM-Blocks](https://github.com/InverseTampere/qsm-blocks-matlab) repository.

 ## Basic usage